appercept/Delphi-WebMocks/README.md

 * [DUnitX](https://github.com/VSoftTechnologies/DUnitX)
 * [Indy](https://www.indyproject.org)

-\* Delphi-WebMocks was developed in Delphi 10.3 (Rio) and 10.4 (Sydney) and runtime packages are provided for these versions.
+\* Delphi-WebMocks was developed in Delphi 10.3 (Rio) and 10.4 (Sydney).
 WebMocks has been reported working on 10.1 (Berlin).
 I'd be interested to hear from anyone working on other versions.
 As Delphi-WebMocks makes use of the `System.Net library introduced with XE8 it will not be compatible with earlier versions.
-Should anyone wish to provide a runtime package for a version earlier than 10.3 Rio then please open a pull-request.

 ## Optional Dependencies
 * [TestInsight](https://bitbucket.org/sglienke/testinsight/wiki/Home) is